 Simple and super quick to make this tray bake is delicious served with warm custard.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use a sieve; crack an egg; beat an egg; cream fat and sugar; scrape out a bowl with a spatula; divide mixture into tins; use measuring spoons and cups; use balance/digital scales; chop using bridge/claw safely.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use a sieve; crack an egg; beat an egg; cream fat and sugar; scrape out a bowl with a spatula; divide mixture into tins; use measuring spoons and cups; use weighing scales; cut using bridge/claw technique safely.

-Baking tin (20 cm square) or foil tray, weighing scales, mixing bowl, measuring spoons, electric hand whisk, small bowl, sieve, metal spoon, knife, fork, chopping board, spatula, cooling rack.
+Baking tin (20 cm square) or foil tray, weighing scales, mixing bowl, measuring spoons, electric hand whisk, small bowl, sieve, metal spoon, knife, fork, chopping board, spatula, cooling rack, oven gloves, greaseproof paper.

 Ingredients (serves 8):